Baseball Superstition Culture - Players' Jinxes and Rituals

 The Psychology of Superstition and Its Impact on Baseball Culture

 Superstitions and jinxes are psychological coping mechanisms that humans naturally employ in highly uncertain situations.
 Baseball is a sport where failure far exceeds success, as the saying goes that batting .300 makes you elite.
 This high uncertainty drives players toward superstitious behavior.
 Psychologist Skinner demonstrated superstitious behavior through experiments linking coincidental outcomes to actions, and professional baseball players' superstitions are textbook examples of this phenomenon.
 However, the effects of superstition cannot be entirely dismissed.
 Similar to the placebo effect, the belief that performing a specific action ensures success may actually improve performance.
 Superstition culture symbolizes the human side of baseball.
-Even in modern baseball dominated by data and technology, players continue to rely on domains that rationality alone cannot explain.
+Even in the data-and-technology-driven baseball of the 2010s and 2020s, players continue to rely on domains that rationality alone cannot explain.
 This irrational belief is one of the factors that makes baseball compelling not merely as a numbers game but as human drama.